 The judges really don’t get as excited as people would like a lot of times about adultery.
 Typically the issues in adultery are twofold.
 First, there is the problem of causing the breakup of the marriage and that problem really lies more with the expectation of a continued relationship than evildoing on the part of the person who’s had the affair.

-So if you are in a marriage where one spouse, for instance, has been a stay-at-home parent, taking care of the kids, never pursued a career, and expected to have financial security because they’re married to somebody who’s making some really good income.
-Perhaps you guys are like halfway to retirement and then the wage earner has an affair and it ends up breaking up the marriage.
+So if you are in a marriage where one spouse, for instance, has been a stay-at-home parent, taking care of the kids, never pursued a career, and expected to have financial security because they’re married to somebody who’s making some really good income, perhaps you guys are halfway to retirement, and then the wage earner has an affair and it ends up breaking up the marriage.

 The spouse who was faithful and who was relying on the continued income is going to get a little bit more of the estate, the marital estate, upon the division than the other spouse.
 That’s because the adultery is one of the factors that the court will look at in deciding the division of the community property in the marital estate.

-The other way that affairs can affect property division in divorce, and this is really all it affects is the property division is if the person who is having the affair spent a lot of money on the boyfriend or girlfriend.
-Perhaps they took expensive extravagant vacations, there’ve been really extravagant gifts, that kind of thing, then there’s gonna, that’s going to affect the division of the marital estate.
+The other way is that affairs can affect property division in divorce.
+We look at whether the person who is having the affair spent a lot of money on the boyfriend or girlfriend.
+Perhaps they took expensive, extravagant vacations, there have been really extravagant gifts, that kind of thing, then there’s gonna, that’s going to affect the division of the marital estate.
 The person who was preserving the estate and not giving it away to a third party is probably going to get a bigger chunk of the estate.